Is this the right place for my GI procedure? Ask Oprah!

 Wherever you have your procedure, ask these questions.
 For us at the Endoscopy Center of the North Shore, here are our answers:

 “Is this the best setting for me?”

 Knowledge of your individual case is key to being the right fit.
 Dr. Mehta personally reviews all available information in your health history, all prior results, and your specific symptoms and concerns.
 You will be examined and the procedure explained directly by the doctor.
-For full transparency, you will be given a color copy of your procure notes and pictures.
+For full transparency, you will be given a color copy of your procedure notes and pictures.

 Is your office accredited and licensed?”

 The law doesn’t demand accreditation, but you should.
 There are many stand-alone facilities operating with no oversight.
-Our facility is accredited by the American Association for Accreditation of Ambulatory Surgery Facilities (AAAASF.org) and licensed by the State of Illinois.
+Our facility is accredited by the American Association for Accreditation of Ambulatory Surgery Facilities (QuadA.org) and licensed by the State of Illinois.
 Strict quality improvement programs, tracking patient outcomes, preop testing for COVID19, and other interventions keep us a step ahead.

 “Who will administer the anesthesia?”

 A board-certified anesthesiologist will assess you beforehand and will be present throughout the procedure.
 We use MD’s to directly provide care, and not just a certified registered nurse anesthetist (CRNA) under remote supervision.

 “Are you board-certified in this field?”